Tour Length

 Will I be able to see the Big Five on an Amboseli tour?

 “Three of the Big Five (lion, elephant and buffalo) are commonly seen in Amboseli National Park.
-Leopard is also present although they can be difficult to see.
+Leopards are also present although they can be difficult to see.
 The only member of the Big Five (which was an invention of colonial hunters to describe the five most dangerous animals to hunt) that is not present is the rhino.
 If you want to see rhino, the nearest parks with rhino populations are Nairobi National Park and Tsavo West National Park.
 It may not have all of the Big Five, but Amboseli very rarely disappoints when it comes to what you can see.
 It’s one of the best places in Kenya to see elephant and there are large and easily seen populations of so many other species, including lion and cheetah.
 Another highlight of wildlife viewing here is that you can get closer to the animals, including the elephants, than you can in almost any other park.”

 1Is self-drive a good option for a 5-day Amboseli safari?